criblio/helm-charts/README.md

 ## Running Distributed on a Free License

 To run a distributed instance without specifying a license in your install, go into Cribl Stream's user interface and accept the Free license.
-The Free license allows only one worker group.
+The Free license allows only one Worker Group.

 If you specify the `config.groups` option, the Leader will be configured as a distributed Leader.
 If you don't, it will be configured as a single instance.
 You can later manually reconfigure it as distributed via Cribl Stream's UI.